hiraeth-php/signal/README.md

 });
 ```

 Lots of libraries support generic callbacks which are usually shown as anonymous functions.
-This is great if you write a lot of custom wiring, not so great if you separate wiring/configuration data from wiring logic, e.g.:
+This is great if you write a lot of custom wiring, not so great if you separate wiring/configuration data from wiring logic, and use classes, e.g.:

 FILE: `config.php`
 ```php